Tivoli World Benalmádena

 With fifty rides ranging from a danger level of low, therefore suitable for adults, through middle to high, at which point adults must be accompanied by a child, Tivoli World has something for everybody.

-Tivoli World opens in the evenings, 5.30pm to 1.30am during the summer months, July and August and is a family evening out.
+Tivoli World opens in the evenings, 5.30pm to 1.30am during the summer months, July and August and at weekends until November and is a family evening out.
 The pricing structure has been designed to make it affordable.
-A small entrance fee takes you into the amusement park – 7.95 Euros for 2016, pensioners not fearing heart attacks go free as do kids under 1 metre in height.
+A small entrance fee takes you into the amusement park - pensioners not fearing heart attacks go free as do kids under 1 metre in height.

 All the shows are included.
 These occur about every half hour from 7.30pm onwards at various locations and range from a rendering of ‘The Little Mermaid’ that hold the very young entranced to a slightly risqué ‘Wild West Show’.
 This ticket is ideal for parents who are happy to let their children off the leash for a couple of hours.
 For the basic entrance fee you can also wander round the gardens and take advantage of the reasonably priced cafes and restaurants.

 Eating and Drinking